DevMountain/react-2-afternoon/README.md

 console.log(obj1.name); // 'Override'
 ```

-Even though I created a new variable `obj2` and changed the `name` property on `obj2`, `obj2` and `obj1`'s `name` property was updated to `'Override'`.
+Even though I created a new variable, `obj2` and changed the `name` property on `obj2`, `obj2` and `obj1`'s `name` property was updated to `'Override'`.
 This would be bad for an `onChange` event that updates a state property every time a user types because we don't want changes to be final until the user presses the `Save` button.
-To get around this issue we can use `Object.assign()` to make a copy of an object into a new object; effectively separating the two.
+To get around this issue, we can use `Object.assign()` to make a copy of an object into a new object; effectively separating the two.

 ```js
 var obj1 = {